skolouri/Radon-Cumulative-Distribution-Transform/README.md

 [(1) Kolouri S, Park SR, Rohde GK.
 The Radon cumulative distribution transform and its application to image classification.
 IEEE transactions on image processing.
 2016 Feb;25(2):920-34.](http://ieeexplore.ieee.org/abstract/document/7358128/)

 is a nonlinear and invertible transformation for non-negative d-dimensional signals that guarantees certain linear separation theorems.
-The transformation builds on top of the Cumulative Distributed Transformation (CDT) described in:
+The transformation builds on top of the Cumulative Distribution Transformation (CDT) described in:

 [(2) Park SR, Kolouri S, Kundu S, Rohde GK.
 The cumulative distribution transform and linear pattern classification.
 Applied and Computational Harmonic Analysis.
 2017 Feb 22.](http://www.sciencedirect.com/science/article/pii/S1063520317300076)